 AUTHORS: Please specify which shots will require the use of a microscope by placing “SCOPE” in front of the shot.
 Similarly identify the SCREEN capture shots with “SCREEN”

 To begin, place a graphene wafer on the sample stage of the transfer setup integrated with a supercontinuum laser [1].
-Use the Draw Bezier curves and straight lines function in Inkscape to outline the graphene boundary and the planned laser-cutting lines [2].
+Use Peek Through to make the Inkscape window semi-transparent while floating above the camera window [2].
+Use the Draw Bezier curves and straight lines function in Inkscape to outline the graphene boundary and the planned laser-cutting lines [3].
 Authors: Please create screen capture videos of the shots labeled as SCREEN, create a screenshot summary, and upload the files to your project page as soon as possible: https://review.jove.com/account/file-uploader?src=20810198

 WIDE: Talent places the graphene wafer on the sample stage.

+Added Shot: SCREEN: Peek Through is being used to make the Inkscape window semi-transparent.

 SCREEN: The Draw Bezier curves and straight lines function is being used to outline the graphene boundary and planned laser cutting lines.